 New analysis, described by BBC News on 4 September 2013, describes groups beginning to settle along the Nile between the years 3700 and 3600 BCE.

 For farming to thrive along the Nile, a system of controlling its waters was necessary.
-To increase their ability to plant, people along the Nile trapped waters when the river rose, and they lined their water basins with clay to prevent the water from sinking into the soil so there would be water to use when the river dried again.
+To increase their ability to plant, people trapped waters when the river rose, and they lined their water basins with clay to prevent the water from sinking into the soil so there would be water to use when the river dried again.
 From sometime around 3500 BCE the Egyptians began building a system of dikes and sluices, and around this time Egypt began growing food in greater abundance than elsewhere in Africa.

 As a desert, Egypt had no violent storms.
 Nor did the Egyptians have the problem with accumulation of salt which periodically ruined Sumerian farms.
 The abundance of food that they produced allowed a rise in population greater than elsewhere in Africa.
 Along the Nile, small villages with rectangular houses of dried mud grew into towns.

-Irrigation systems and grain storage had to be maintained, property divisions had to be maintained and disputes mitigated.
-Large landowners formed aristocracies and allied themselves with kings, or chose who would be king, while most people remained small farmers and were expected to give a share of their crops to their king as taxes and to give free labor for community projects.
+Irrigation systems and grain storage had to be maintained.
+Property divisions had to be maintained and disputes mitigated.
+Large landowners formed aristocracies and allied themselves with kings, or they chose who would be king – while most people remained small farmers and were expected to give a share of their crops to their king as taxes and to give free labor for community projects.

 Egypt's trade expanded.
-Tradesmen went north by sea along the coast of the eastern Mediterranean, to the Mountains of Lebanon, from which they imported timber.
-They traveled south along the Red Sea to the coast just east of the Ethiopian Highlands, south to the coast of eastern-most Africa, and to the southern coast of the Arabian peninsula.
+Tradesmen went north by sea along the coast of the eastern Mediterranean, to the Mountains of Lebanon, from where they imported timber.
+Tradesmen traveled south along the Red Sea to the coast just east of the Ethiopian Highlands, south to the coast of eastern-most Africa, and to the southern coast of the Arabian peninsula.
 They found ivory, rare animals, sweets and the incense that they were to burn in their temples.
 They traveled south along the Nile into Nubia, and there they acquired more incense and ivory, ebony, animal skins, and boomerangs.
 And, on at least one occasion, they found a pygmy from the Congo basin, whose appearance entertained the court of Egypt's king.

 Egyptian kings (pharaohs in Egyptian) put members of their immediate or extended families in charge of their government's central administration.
-The kings functioned as makers of law, as chiefs of justice and as supreme priests.
+Kings functioned as makers of law, as chiefs of justice and as supreme priests.
 And they passed their power and property to their sons.
 A distance had developed between the kings and common people.
 Official priests prohibited common people from using rituals that were believed suitable only for the king.
 And commoners were not recognized as having an afterlife like the king and his associates.

-Copyright © 1998-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.